Axia-Tech/AXIA-wiki/docs/learn/learn-nominator.md

 slug: ../learn-nominator
 ---

-Nominators secure the Relay Chain by selecting good validators and staking DOT.
+Nominators secure the Relay Chain by selecting good validators and staking SOLAR.

-You may have an account with DOT and want to earn fresh DOT.
+You may have an account with SOLAR and want to earn fresh SOLAR.
 You could do so as validator, which requires a node running 24/7.
-If you do not have such node or do not want to bother, you can still earn DOT by nominating one or more validators.
+If you do not have such node or do not want to bother, you can still earn SOLAR by nominating one or more validators.

 By doing so, you become a nominator for the validator(s) of your choice.
-Pick your validators carefully - if they do not behave properly, they will get slashed and you will lose DOT as well.
+Pick your validators carefully - if they do not behave properly, they will get slashed and you will lose SOLAR as well.
 However, if they do follow the rules of the network, then you can share in staking rewards that they generate.

-While your DOT are staked by nominating a validator, they are 'locked' (bonded).
-You can receive new DOT in your account but you cannot stake as validator or transfer DOT away from your account.
+While your SOLAR are staked by nominating a validator, they are 'locked' (bonded).
+You can receive new SOLAR in your account but you cannot stake as validator or transfer SOLAR away from your account.
 You can [un-nominate at any time](../maintain/maintain-guides-how-to-unbond.md) to stop staking your funds.
 Keep in mind that the un-nomination is effective in the next era, and that un-nominating does not automatically unbond your funds.
 There is an unbonding period of 7 days on AXIALunar and 28 days on